Irenee123/CareerHub/README.md

-# CareerHub by IRENEE DUSINGIZIMANA
+# CareerHub by Irenee Dusingizimana
 This ***CareerHub*** System aims to help job seekers to interact with companies by applying jobs companies posted (jobs that are available to apply).
 This system allows candidates to complete online job applications and upload their updated resume and cover letter.
 In this way, it will be easier for company to manage job applications, most especially when there are many job candidates.
 Then, the company will notify the candidate if he/she is qualified for the job.
 This is a sort of job portal website project which can help companies to announce or publicize their job openings/vacancies.
 The system allows job seekers to browse different job offerings and send their applications.
 This project has 3 sides of the user interface which are the Admin Side and Job Seeker Side and Recruiter/ Company Side.
 The features and functionalities of each side will be discussed below.
 This project was developed using PHP, HTML, CSS, Javascript, and Bootstrap for the design.